Abjad/abjad/trunk/abjad/docs/source/tutorials/lilypond_hello_world/index.rst

 Open the ``hello_world.pdf`` file LilyPond creates.

 You can do this by clicking on the file.
-Or you can use the terminal to open the file from the command line.
+Or you can open the file from the command line.

 If you're using MacOS X you can open ``hello_world.pdf`` like this::